eunbiggabi/T3A1-workbook/README.md

 ## Question 10

-An Array is a data structure in which data can be stored, accessed, manipulated/mutated and deleted.
+Arrays are data structures that can store, access, manipulate/variable, and delete data.
 To accomplish this in JavaScript, the array needs to be iterated through while using the appropriate array method for the desired outcome.

 ```
 let fruits = ['apple', 'banana', 'orange', 'pear', 'watermelon'];

-// Example 1 – Add data to the array (mutates the original array):
+// Example 1 – (mutates the original array) Add another fruit to the array :
 fruits.push('Kiwi');
 console.log(fruits);

-// Example 2 – Delete data from the array (mutates the original array):
+// Example 2 – (mutates the original array) Delete 'Kiwi' from the array:
 fruits.pop();
 console.log(fruits);

-// Example 3 – Access data in the array and log to console:
+// Example 3 – executes a provided function once for each array element:
 fruits.forEach(printArray = (fruit) => {
   console.log(fruit);
 });

-// Example 4 – Creates a new array from the original array (does not mutate the original array):
+// Example 4 – (does not mutate the original array) Creates a new array from the original array:
 const newFruitsArrary = fruits.map(fruit => {
   return fruit
 });